 The Arc of Indiana Master Trust I was established in 1988 as a way for families who have a loved one with a disability provide for them after they are gone.
 The Arc Master Trust was one of the first pooled trusts in the country and has since remained one of the nation’s largest and respected pooled special needs trusts, and continues to serve as a model for newly founded pooled special needs trusts around the country.

-The Trust I pool is on deposit at The National Bank of Indianapolis with a balance over $35 Million.
-This large trust corpus is invested in a highly diverse, well-performing, yet prudent portfolio consisting of mutual equity funds, mutual bond funds and a small percentage of money market funds.
+The Trust I pool is on deposit at The National Bank of Indianapolis.
+The large trust corpus is invested in a highly diverse, well-performing, yet prudent portfolio consisting of mutual equity funds, mutual bond funds and a small percentage of money market funds.

 Families participating in The Arc Trust come from many different economic backgrounds.
 Some may be able to fund the account with a large sum of money, while others may be able to contribute a modest amount.
 The most important factors to consider when funding an account are how much you can afford, the type of lifestyle to which your child is accustomed and what his or her needs may be.